Alonewolf963/Java-Ping-Pong-Game/README.md

 centre y-axis line.
 ● Also the new ball follows any random direction to shoot at start of each round so neither of player get any initial advantage.
-● In order to make this game more fun, we designed the game in such a way that every time ball bounces back, the speed of ball increases a little.
+● In order to make this game more fun, I designed the game in such a way that every time ball bounces back, the speed of ball increases a little.
 Making players harder to hit the ball with each successful hit.